NyKepler/CerCNsig/README.md

     Step 6: Quantify signatures: Given a sample-by-component matrix this function quantifies signature exposures using the LCD function from the YAPSA package, returning a normalized signature-by-sample matrix.
 If the component_by_signature matrix is specified then this matrix is used to define the signatures otherwise the signature definitions from the manuscript (feat_sig_mat.rds) are used.
 Signature exposure matrices were normalised to sum to one and exposures less than 0.01 were considered 0.

-#### 7. CNsignature comparison between BRITROC, our HGSC tumor and HGSC VS samples:
+#### 7. CNsignature comparison between BRITROC, our HGSC tumor and HGSC Cervical samples:

 I validate the TuCNsig which generated using Brenton's 36 CN_components on either HGSC tumor samples (filtered away samples have zero tumor